 Symptoms

-- Pain: Pain is often the first symptom of a soft tissue injury, and it can vary in intensity depending on the injury’s severity.
+- Pain: Pain is often the first symptom of a soft tissue knee injury treatment, and it can vary in intensity depending on the injury’s severity.

 - Swelling: Swelling occurs when blood and fluid accumulate in the injured area as a result of inflammation.